Krzysztof1208/Krzysztof1208/README.md

-- 👋 Hi, I’m @Krzysztof1208
+- 👋 Hi, I’m @Krzysztof
-- 👀 I’m interested in html
+- 👀 I’m interested in testing
-- 🌱 I’m currently learning basics of html
+- 🌱 I’m currently learning test automation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...